apache/activemq-artemis/docs/user-manual/en/management.md

 that isn't handled via the `role-access` configuration.
 This has the same semantics as a `match` element.

-> **Note:**
->
-> If JMX is enabled, Apache ActiveMQ Artemis can *not* be managed locally using
-> `jconsole` when connecting as a local process, this is because jconsole does
-> not using any authentication when connecting this way.
-If you want to use
-> jconsole you will either have to disable authentication, by removing the
-> `authentication` element or enable remote access.
+#### Local JMX Access with JConsole

+Due to the authorisation which is enabled by default Apache ActiveMQ Artemis can *not* be managed locally using JConsole when connecting as a *local process*.
+This is because JConsole does not pass any authentication information when connecting this way which means the user cannot therefore be authorised for any management operations.
+In order to use JConsole the user will either have to disable authorisation by completely removing the `authorisation` element from `management.xml` or by enabling remote access and providing the proper username and password credentials (discussed next).

-#### Configuring remote JMX Access
+#### Remote JMX Access

 By default remote JMX access to Artemis is disabled for security reasons.

-Artemis has a JMX agent which allows access to JMX mBeans remotely.
+Artemis has a JMX agent which allows access to JMX MBeans remotely.
 This is configured via the `connector` element in the `management.xml` configuration file.
 To enable this you simply add the following xml: